 Extra credit problems add credit to the chapter in which they appear.
 They do not add credit to any other chapter.
+There are extra credit problems available for chapters 1 to 4, currently.
+More will be added, as necessary.

 The maximum credit that can be earned in a chapter is 100%.
 An example: